prmtrun/primate/docs/modules/handlebars.md

 # Handlebars

-This handler module serves Handlebars components with the `.hbs` extension.
+This module serves Handlebars components using the `.hbs` extension.

 ## Install